Foso/Cabret-Log/Readme.md

 *  <kbd>cabret-log</kbd> - A Kotlin Multiplatform project with the DebugLog annotation and the default loggers
 *  <kbd>DemoProject</kbd> - A Kotlin Multiplatform project that is using the debuglog compiler plugin

+## ✍️ Feedback

+Feel free to send feedback on [Twitter](https://twitter.com/jklingenberg_) or [file an issue](https://github.com/foso/Cabret-Log/issues/new).
+Feature requests are always welcome.

 ## 📜 License